svenluijten/svenluijten.com-old/content/copy-files-from-docker-hub-into-own-image.md

 ---
 title: Copying files from Docker Hub into your own image
 date: 2020-01-22
-excerpt: |
-    Here's how you can copy files from any image on Docker Hub into your own Docker image with just a single line in your Dockerfile.
+excerpt: This is how you can copy files from any image on Docker Hub into your own Docker image with just a single line in your Dockerfile.
 ---

 Did you know you can copy files from an image hosted on Docker Hub directly from your very own `Dockerfile`?
 In this